Kedushah (prayer): Kedushah in the Amidah

-In the Mussaf services of Shabbat and Festivals, and in some communities in the morning service as well, an enhanced version of the Kedushah is recited, with additional praises in between the biblical verses.
-In the Mussaf service of Shabbat and Festivals, a fourth verse is added as well: the opening line of the Shema.
-The opening line of the Shema is included as well in the Kedushah on Ne'ilah on Yom Kippur, and in the Ashkenazic rite (including the Chasidic rite) in all of the Kedushahs of Yom Kippur.
-Many sources describe the recitation of the Shema in Mussaf as a response to a historical anti-Jewish decree which prohibited reciting Shema at the proper point of the service, but contemporary scholars have proposed a variety of other explanations as well.
+In the Mussaf services of Shabbat, Jewish festivals, and in some communities, the Shacharit service as well, an enhanced version of the Kedushah is recited, with additional praises in between the biblical verses.
+In the Mussaf service of Shabbat and festivals, a fourth verse is added: the opening line of the Shema.
+The opening line of the Shema is included in the Kedushah on Ne'ilah of Yom Kippur, and in the Ashkenazic rite (including the Chasidic rite) in all of the Kedushahs of Yom Kippur.
+Many sources describe the recitation of the Shema during Mussaf as a response to historical anti-Jewish decrees prohibiting reciting the Shema at the proper point of Jews’ religious service, but contemporary scholars have proposed a variety of other explanations, as well.

-During the Kedushah of the Amidah, prayer participants are expected to stand.
+During the Kedushah of the Amidah, petitioners are expected to stand, if able.

-Kedushah is recited whenever the Amidah is repeated - that is to say, in Shacharit, Mincha, Mussaf, and Ne'ilah, but not Maariv.
+Kedushah is recited whenever the Amidah is repeated—that is to say, during Shacharit, Mincha, Mussaf, and Ne'ilah, but not Maariv.

 Kedushah in Yotzer Ohr

 A second Kedushah is recited as part of the Yotzer ohr blessing, before the Shema.
 The only two verses recited here are Isaiah 6:3 and Ezekiel 3:12.

 Early sources dispute whether this kedushah may be recited by individuals praying without a minyan.
 The Shulchan Aruch records this dispute, and permits individuals to recite it even alone, but recommends that they recite it in the Torah reading chant, so that it is akin to Torah study rather than a kedushah recitation.
-The Rema, recording Ashkenazi practice, permits individuals to recite the kedushah without the Shulchan Aruch's recommendation.
+Moses Isserlis, recording the Ashkenazic practice, permits individuals to recite the kedushah without the Shulchan Aruch's recommendation in Orach Chaim 59:3.